 Where to Eat

 Food is certainly never an issue here, no matter what kind of taste you have.
-You’ll always find something tasty to eat right around D’Mall area, and if you’re willing to spend a little more time exploring the island, you can find some delightful hidden gems.
-Also, pastry lovers are going to enjoy the large variety of bakeries all over the island.
+You’ll always find something tasty to eat right around the D’Mall area, and if you’re willing to spend a little more time exploring the island, you can find some delightful hidden gems.
+Also, pastry lovers will enjoy the large variety of bakeries all over the island.

-If you’d like to try some local street food then try Chori Burger, a local specialty, you can get this along the white beach from street vendors that also sells grilled food.
-If you want to try fresh seafood cooked your way style, head to Talipapa – a seafood market where you can buy your choice of fish and other seafood and have it cooked in various restaurants in the area.
+If you’d like to try some local street food, try Chori Burger, a local specialty; you can get this from street vendors selling grilled food along the white beach.
+If you want fresh seafood cooked your way style, head to Talipapa – a seafood market where you can buy your choice of fish and other seafood and have it cooked in various restaurants in the area.

-The Déjà vu is a rather unique looking place, serving a variety of different foods.
-You’ll mostly find snacks and fast food-type meals here, including pizzas, hamburgers and some types of seafood.
-Worth noting is the place’s stylish furniture, which is always a refreshing sight.
+The Déjà vu is a rather unique-looking place, serving various foods.
+You’ll mostly find snacks and fast food-type meals here, including pizzas, hamburgers, and some types of seafood.
+The place’s stylish furniture is worth noting, which is always refreshing.

 Down for some Chinese?
-The Bamboo Lounge by Station 1 has a great selection of meals, and great customer service with staff that’s always happy to make sure that you have a good time.
+The Bamboo Lounge by Station 1 has a great selection of meals and excellent customer service with a staff that’s always happy to ensure you have a good time.

 Banks, ATMs, and currency exchange

-A common problem that both locals and tourists frequently run into is the low availability of ATMs on the island.
-There are a total of eight of them, and refills are only done once a day, so if a certain machine runs out of cash, you can forget about using it until the next day.
-ATM Machines are available in White Beach area, D’Mall Area, Budget Mart and others along the main road.
-During the busier holiday seasons, the situation can be quite bad, with people literally racing to get to the ATM first so they can withdraw enough money for the day.
+A common problem that locals and tourists frequently encounter is the low availability of ATMs on the island.
+There are eight of them, and refills are only done once a day, so if a particular machine runs out of cash, you can forget about using it until the next day.
+ATM Machines are available in the White Beach area, D’Mall Area, Budget Mart, and others along the main road.
+During the busier holiday seasons, the situation can be pretty bad, with people literally racing to get to the ATM first so they can withdraw enough money for the day.

-Credit Cards are a great alternative if you want to avoid the common hassle with the ATMs, and there’s of course also the option of just arriving with enough cash on you.
-If you’re doing that though, try to check first if the establishment accepts credit card, particularly restaurants and bars.
+Credit Cards are a great alternative if you want to avoid the common hassle with ATMs, and there’s also the option of just arriving with enough cash on you.
+If you’re doing that, check if the establishment accepts credit cards, particularly in restaurants and bars.

 Now that you have enough money in your wallet, you might be wondering where you can actually spend it on the island.
 The opportunities for that are plenty, and depending on what exactly you’re looking to buy, you should get to choose from lots of good stores.

 Are you looking for some new clothes or jewelry?
-There are several high-end stores around D’Mall area or along White Beach which offer some great-looking threads, but their prices also tend to be accordingly high.
+Several high-end stores around the D’Mall area or along White Beach offer some great-looking threads, but their prices tend accordingly high.
 Art is also a popular commodity around the central markets and stores, although most tourists aren’t exactly looking for that in the general case.
-Souvenir shops are to be found practically everywhere, so if you’re looking to buy something to remember your holiday by, that will be easy.
+Souvenir shops are to be found practically everywhere, so if you’re looking to buy something to remember your holiday, that will be easy.

 As you move away from White Beach, you’ll start to see fewer shops, and the attitude of their owners will also change.
-Generally, shops away from the Centre have a more mercantile nature and are more open to haggling, even bargaining with items of your own if you’re up to that.
-Keep in mind that the store owners around here tend to be quite experienced and savvy though, so don’t expect to trick them – if anything, you should be on the lookout that you don’t pay more than you should for what you’re buying!
+Generally, shops away from the Centre are more mercantile and are more open to haggling, even bargaining with your own items if you’re up to that.
+Keep in mind that the store owners around here tend to be quite experienced and savvy, so don’t expect to trick them – if anything, you should be on the lookout that you don’t pay more than you should for what you’re buying!

-The D’Mall is full of shops to explore and it alone can probably satisfy your shopping cravings quite nicely, although be aware that the prices there can be a bit higher compared to some stores in the area.
-Still, it makes up for that with the convenience of offering pretty much every kind of store you might want to explore under one roof and within a walking distance from most of the important points of the city.
+The D’Mall is full of shops to explore, and it alone can satisfy your shopping cravings quite nicely, although be aware that the prices there can be a bit higher than some stores in the area.
+Still, it makes up for that with the convenience of offering pretty much every kind of store you might want to explore under one roof and within walking distance from most of the city’s essential points.
 So, if you don’t feel like walking around too much to do your shopping, the D’Mall should be more than sufficient.

 Boracay Budget Travel and Tour Packages

-We will continuously update this 2019 Boracay Travel Guide as we discover new things to do, restaurants to try and some important updates that you need to know.
+We will continuously update this 2021 Boracay Travel Guide as we discover new things to do, restaurants to try, and some important updates that you need to know.
 Enjoy Traveling:)

-Help us improve this Boracay Island Travel Guide, post your comments, questions and suggestions.
+Help us improve this Boracay Travel Guide; post your comments, questions, and suggestions.